Azure-Samples/contoso-creative-writer/README.md

 We may be able to evaluate the flow manually (e.g., using Azure AI Studio) but for now, we'll evaluate this by running the prompt flow using **gpt-4** and comparing our performance to the results obtained there.
 To do this, follow the instructions and steps in the notebook `evaluate-chat-prompt-flow.ipynb` under the `eval` folder.

+## Security Guidelines

+This template use [Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) built in to eliminate the need for developers to manage these credentials.
+Applications can use managed identities to obtain Microsoft Entra tokens without having to manage any credentials.
+We also use Key Vault, specifically for Bing Search, since Managed Identity is currently not implemented for it.
+Additionally, we have added a [GitHub Action tool](https://github.com/microsoft/security-devops-action) that scans the infrastructure-as-code files and generates a report containing any detected issues.
+To ensure best practices in your repo we recommend anyone creating solutions based on our templates ensure that the [Github secret scanning](https://docs.github.com/code-security/secret-scanning/about-secret-scanning) setting is enabled in your repos.

 ## Code of Conduct